TGenNorth/ISGPipeline/README.txt

 --------------------------------------------------------------------------------
 --ANNOTATIONS--
 --------------------------------------------------------------------------------

+ISG will annotate SNPs in the output matrix files using SnpEff.
+In order for SnpEff to run, you must specify the location of the SnpEff jar file (-eff) and the SnpEff database identifier (-db) of the genome you are using as the reference.
+To see a list of all SnpEff databases you can run the following command:

+java -jar SnpEff.jar databases

+Once you have found the SnpEff database that corresponds to your reference sequence make sure that the sequence headers match with the chromosome names found in the SnpEff database.
+If you do not know the chromosome names used by SnpEff, you can do a 'dry run' of ISG by running the ISG command without the "-run" option.
+If the 'dry run' completes successfully then you are good to go.
+However, if you see an error message referring to mismatching chromosome names then you will need to fix the chromosome names in your reference fasta or provide a translation table before continuing.

+ Translation Table

+A translation table is a file of key-value pairs that lists the sequence names of your reference fasta file and the corresponding SnpEff database chromosome names.
+For example, if your reference fasta had the names "AmesA,AmesApX01,AmesApX02" and the SnpEff database had the chromosome names ",pX01,pX02" (the first name is intentionally left blank) then your translation table would look like this:

+AmesA=
+AmesApX01=px01
+AmesApX02=px02

+**THE FOLLOWING IS DEPRECATED**

 ISG will annotate SNPs in the output matrix files if genbank file(s) are provided in the input directory.
 ISG matches a sequence in the reference fasta file with